 - Twenty-one (21) County Fire Departments

-- Six (6) Greenville Fire/Rescue Stations to include eight (8) EMS Units, eight (8) Fire Units, & multiple QRV’s
+- Six (6) Greenville Fire/Rescue Stations to include nine (9) EMS Units, eight (8) Fire Units, & multiple QRV’s

-Telecommunicators are Nationally and State certified to perform Emergency Medical Dispatch (EMD) .
-Staff maintain a current CPR certification.
-Staff consists of
+Telecommunicators are Nationally and State certified to perform Emergency Medical Dispatch (EMD), and nationally certified to perform Emergency Fire Dispatch (EFD) .
+All 911 staff maintain a current CPR certification.
+The 911 Staff consists of

 - The 911 Operations Manager